-4. Ryan Hamilton, senior vice president, strategic growth, Cerner
+4. Ryan Hamilton, senior vice president & chief architect, architecture and governance, Cerner

 “In dramatic fashion, COVID-19 has shown that health care business models are highly sensitive to disruption when there are changes to supply – like personal protective equipment and ventilators – or demand – as in the suspension of elective procedures during shelter-in-place orders…One of the biggest trends we’re seeing is providers building health networks in the zip codes and regions they serve.
 Technology is key to providing cost-effective health care that’s personalized and scalable across broad geographic areas.”